Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Personal gifts, Internet, phone calls, and snacks are not included.
 All other costs (accommodation, meals, in-country transportation, and activities) are included in the program price.

-The majority of costs associated with the program are included with the exception of optional activities which students should bring cash for.
+The majority of costs associated with the program are included.
 Students should also have extra allowance money if they wish to buy souvenirs or purchase additional snacks from the local grocery store.
+US $100 per week is recommended.

 Please refer to our Community Service Hour Awards webpage for more information on how service hours are awarded.

 Rustic Pathways works with local community leaders and organizations to identify and prioritize the needs of each community.
-We are partnering with batey communities on the improvement of homes, construction of latrines, and improvement of community gardens and facilities.
+We are partnering with batey communities on the improvement of homes, construction of latrines, improvement of community gardens and facilities, and education projects.

 This program does not include formal Spanish language instruction; however students will have multiple opportunities to practice Spanish with people from the communities as well as with our local staff.
 Local children in the Bateyes are especially eager to help Rustic Pathways students with their conversational Spanish.